3 years full-time

-The inclusion of work-integrated learning in this degree demonstrates Griffith's commitment to preparing its graduates for success in their working life
+The inclusion of work-integrated learning in this program demonstrates Griffith's commitment to preparing its graduates for success in their working life.

 Students will gain direct industry experience through the completion of the core 20 credit point Work Integrated Learning course in their capstone year.

 This program prepares students for possible careers opportunities such as software developer, computer programmer, web and mobile applications developer, data scientist, systems analyst, computer games programmer, software systems architect and computer scientist.

 The Bachelor of Computer Science is accredited by the Australian Computer Society.

 It is expected that graduates will be eligible to apply to join the Australian Computer Society (ACS), and the program has been designed to specifically meet level 1 accreditation.
 Students and graduates can also join the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE).

 These fees are only applicable to domestic students who are not Commonwealth supported including:

 If the fee rate for your program is not displayed above, please contact Student Connect for assistance.

 Eligible undergraduate fee-paying students may defer their tuition fees by taking out a FEE-HELP loan which is part of the Higher Education Loan Program (HELP).
 Payment of the loan is via the taxation system when income reaches a specified level.